playermissile/dli_tutorial/index.rst

 first missing scan line.
 Then it draws the next field, again skipping every other scan line but this time filling in the scan lines it missed.

 .. figure:: electron-beam-interlaced.png
    :align: center

-Notice that this would mean that e.g. one NTSC frame should draw 262 scan lines and the other 263, but apparently TVs can compensate for the missing scan line every alternate frame, so the Atari always outputs 262 scan lines.
+This drawing is a simplification, seeming to show that there are 524 scan lines.
+In reality, and there are 525 and each field actually draws 262 **and one half** scan lines (and not 262 on one field and 263 on another), but this is all very complicated and not necessary for our purposes.
+However, at the risk of further complicating matters, if you think of the two fields combining into one frame (the even and odd scan lines "combing" together to create a complete image), what we think of as one scan line of the 262 produced by an ANTIC display list will actually correspond to two scan lines on a TV, one from an even field and one from an odd.

 Practically speaking, you do not need to care that the screen is interlaced.
-If the Atari is displaying an unchanging screen, it produces the same information in the 262 scan lines it generates regardless of which field it is drawing.
+The Atari draws 262 scan lines every field, regardless if it is an even field or an odd field.

 .. seealso::

    * `All About Video Fields <https://lurkertech.com/lg/fields/>`_

-How Color Works and Why Are You Waving Your Hands Like That, Oh Author Person?
+How Color Works and There's More Hand Waving Going On, Isn't There?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How TVs produce the colors that they display is very complicated and so far